-In addition to these quarterly revisions there are annual revisions on the hours worked from the WTA and they are also included as revisions in the IPC.
-These revisions are due to late available data from the annual statistics on the structure of earnings, which is used in the compilation of the WTA.
+In addition to these quarterly revisions there are annual revisions on the hours worked from the WTA which also means revisions in the IPC.
 The structural data is first available more that 15 months after the year of reference, and the revisions will therefore cause revisions to the WTA and hence the IPC over two years back in time.